G.T.S. (Go to Sleep); Anaconda Vise

 CM Punk: Bio

-Punk even looked the part of rebel with his too-numerous-to-count tattoos and body piercings.
-Yet, he waxed way more philosophical than his exterior might have suggested, and showed a diverse set of interests that included ghost hunting, G.I.
+Punk even looks the part of rebel with his too-numerous-to-count tattoos and body piercings.
+Yet, he waxes way more philosophical than his exterior might have suggested and showed a diverse set of interests that included ghost hunting, G.I.
 Joe and the “Straight Edge” movement, a subculture that rejects the use of drugs, alcohol and a dependency lifestyle.

 Punk would become one of the most celebrated WWE Superstars of all time — and did so in spite of the events of 2011, when he assailed Mr. McMahon with his blunt opinions about the business and made a bold promise not to renew his contract with the company.
 Punk’s criticism struck a nerve with The Chairman who, against his better judgment, granted The Second City Saint a WWE Championship Match at WWE Money in the Bank in the Superstar’s native city, Chicago on the last day of Punk's WWE contract.
 Punk not only beat John Cena to win that match, but he also absconded with the WWE Championship as the seconds on his WWE contract ticked down.

 Punk agreed to re-sign with WWE weeks later, compelled to return to the ring by a more lucrative contract and to prove that he was the undisputed “Best in the World.”
 The Voice of the Voiceless advocated on behalf of disenchanted WWE fans who felt the WWE product was in need of a good (roundhouse) kick in the teeth.
-He became two-time WWE Champion, proving his mettle by defeating the likes of Chris Jericho, Alberto Del Rio, Daniel Bryan and other elite Superstars.
+He became a two-time WWE Champion and proved his mettle against a number of elite Superstars.

 As Punk’s WWE Title reign continued to climb, so did his contempt for those who failed to show him the proper level of “respect.”
 Proclaiming himself a “Paul Heyman Guy,” Punk aligned with the evil genius of the original ECW and one of his early mentors as his WWE Title reign grew to become the longest of the modern era.